herotechcourse/spring-ecommerce-product/README.md

 - [x] `quantity` Cannot be negative (0 included)

 ### ProductPatchDTO
-- Same as Product but allows single field to be upadted
+- Same as Product but allows single field to be updated

 ### ErrorResponse
 - To standardise return error messages